Full resolution photos and additional photos can be found here

-Price currently serves on the House Appropriations Committee and is the ranking member of the Transportation, Housing and Urban Development Appropriations Subcommittee.
-He is also a member of the Appropriations subcommittees covering homeland security, State Department, and foreign operations funding.
-He is a recognized leader in foreign policy, co-chairing the House Democracy Partnership, which he initiated to help strengthen parliaments in emerging democracies.
+Price currently serves on the House Appropriations Committee and is the Chairman of the Transportation, Housing and Urban Development Appropriations Subcommittee.
+He also serves on the House Budget Committee and is a member of the Appropriations subcommittees on homeland security, State Department, and foreign operations.
+He is a recognized leader in foreign policy, serving as the Chairman of the House Democracy Partnership, which he initiated to help strengthen parliaments in emerging democracies.
 In North Carolina, David's constituents know him as a strong supporter of education, accessible health care, affordable housing, clean air and water, and improved transportation alternatives.

 David is a native of Erwin, Tennessee.
-He and his wife Lisa live in Chapel Hill and are parents of two children and proud grandparents of a grandson born in 2006 and a granddaughter born in 2009.
+He and his wife Lisa live in Chapel Hill and are parents of two children and two grandchildren.

 From Educator to Congressman

-David is North Carolina’s only member of the House Appropriations Committee and serves as the Ranking Member on the Transportation, Housing and Urban Development Appropriations Subcommittee.
+David is North Carolina’s only member of the House Appropriations Committee and serves as the Chairman of the Transportation, Housing and Urban Development Appropriations Subcommittee.
 He also serves on the Subcommittee on Homeland Security and the Subcommittee on State, Foreign Operations, and Related Programs.
-He is a recognized leader on foreign policy, serving as Ranking Member of the House Democracy Partnership and an outspoken advocate for Middle East peace.
+He also serves on the House Budget Committee.
+He is a recognized leader on foreign policy, serving as Chairman of the House Democracy Partnership and an outspoken advocate for Middle East peace.
 In North Carolina, David's constituents know him as a strong supporter of education, accessible health care, affordable housing, clean air and water, scientific research, and improved transportation alternatives.